Arithmetic geometry of toric varieties. Metrics, measures and heights: Height of toric projective curves

 Let $\{\xi_{i}\}_{i}\subset \ov K^{\times}$ be the set of roots of $q$ and, for each $i$, let $\ell_{i}\in \N$ be the multiplicity of $\xi_{i}$.
 Let $\ov L$ and $s$ be as in Proposition \ref{prop:86}.
-Then, in the Archimedean case, \begin{enumerate} \item $\displaystyle \psi_{\ov L,s}(u)=-\log|p_{r}| -\frac{1}{2}\sum_{i}\ell_{i}\log|\e^{-2u}-\xi_{i}|$ for $u\in \R$, \item $\displaystyle \cM_{\Z}(\psi_{\ov L,s})= -2\sum_{i}\ell_{i}\frac{\xi_{i} \e^{2u}}{(1-\xi_{i} \e^{2u})^{2}} \, \dd u$, \item $\displaystyle \htor_{\ov L}(Y)= m_{r}\log|p_{r}| + \frac{1}{2}\sum_{i}\ell_{i}^{2}+ \frac{1}{2}\sum_{i<j}\ell_{i}\ell_{j} \frac{\xi_{i}+\xi_{j}}{\xi_{i}-\xi_{j}}(\log(-\xi_{i}) - \log(-\xi_{j}))$, where $\log $ is the principal determination of the logarithm. \end{enumerate} While in the non-Archimedean case, \begin{enumerate} \item $\displaystyle \psi_{\ov L,s}(u)= \val_{K}(p_{r}) + \sum_{i}\ell_{i}\min\{u, \val_{\ov K}(\xi_{i})\}$ for $u\in \R$, \item $\displaystyle \cM_{\Z}(\psi_{\ov L,s})= \sum_{i}\ell_{i}\delta_{\val_{\ov K}(\xi_{i})}$, \item $\displaystyle \htor_{\ov L}(Y)= m_{r}\log|p_{r}|+ \sum_{i<j}\ell_{i}\ell_{j}\log(\max\{1,|\xi_{i}|/|\xi_{j}|\})$. \end{enumerate} \end{thm}
+Then, in the Archimedean case, \begin{enumerate} \item $\displaystyle \psiabs_{\ov L,s}(u)=-\log|p_{r}| -\frac{1}{2}\sum_{i}\ell_{i}\log|\e^{-2u}-\xi_{i}|$ for $u\in \R$, \item $\displaystyle \cM_{\Z}(\psiabs_{\ov L,s})= -2\sum_{i}\ell_{i}\frac{\xi_{i} \e^{2u}}{(1-\xi_{i} \e^{2u})^{2}} \, \dd u$, \item $\displaystyle \htor_{\ov L}(Y)= m_{r}\log|p_{r}| + \frac{1}{2}\sum_{i}\ell_{i}^{2}+ \frac{1}{2}\sum_{i<j}\ell_{i}\ell_{j} \frac{\xi_{i}+\xi_{j}}{\xi_{i}-\xi_{j}}(\log(-\xi_{i}) - \log(-\xi_{j}))$, where $\log $ is the principal determination of the logarithm. \end{enumerate} While in the non-Archimedean case, \begin{enumerate} \item $\displaystyle \psiabs_{\ov L,s}(u)= \val(p_{r}) + \sum_{i}\ell_{i}\min\{u, \val(\xi_{i})\}$ for $u\in \R$, \item $\displaystyle \cM_{\Z}(\psiabs_{\ov L,s})= \sum_{i}\ell_{i}\delta_{\val(\xi_{i})}$, \item $\displaystyle \htor_{\ov L}(Y)= m_{r}\log|p_{r}|+ \sum_{i<j}\ell_{i}\ell_{j} \big|\log|\xi_{i}|- \log|\xi_{j}| \big|$. \end{enumerate} \end{thm}

-\begin{rem} The real roots of the polynomial $q$ are all negative, this allows the use of the principal determination of the logarithm in~\eqref{item:109}.
+\begin{rem} The real roots of the polynomial $q$ are all negative, which allows the use of the principal determination of the logarithm in~\eqref{item:109}.
 Introducing the argument $\theta_i\in]-\pi,\pi[$ of $-\xi_i$, the last sum in~\eqref{item:109} can be rewritten

 showing that it is real. \end{rem}